 East side of Site 7b and Site 7c - provide a landscape buffer with a natural swathe of land continuing from the northern edge to screen development from the countryside beyond and the listed buildings within it.
+A robust planting plan for these edges should accompany future Planning Applications.
 Also provide screening to properties on north side of Banters Lane adjacent to Site 7c.